666Warlock666/Cisco-Anyconnect-Password-TOTP-Generator-/README.md

 ## Setup
-In order to be able to use this the user must know there secret code (usually supplied by IT) ie AB1CDEFGPNSTS4L6IJZZWSSXPH The user also need to know there global password ie NEC Microsoft password.
+In order to be able to use this the user must know there secret code (usually supplied by IT) ie AB1CDEFGPNSTS4L6IJZZWSSXPH The user also need to know there global password ie Company/Personnel Microsoft password.

 When the user first logs on the user is presented to provide an encryption key this just a password or pin that can be used by a user to unlock the encrypted file in future..
 Once both passwords match and ok is pressed the used is then pressented to give secret code and global password.